james2doyle/ohdoylerules.com/content/web/the-100-dollar-website.md

-/*
+---
-Title: The $100 Website
+Title: "The $100 Website"
+Description: "I wrote a post on WARPAINT Media about people who ask about getting a website for $100."
-Date: 2013-07-23
+Date: "2013-07-23"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Keywords: 100, dollar, website, warpaint, media
-*/
+Keywords: ["100", "dollar", "website", "warpaint", "media"]
+---

 I wrote a post on WARPAINT Media about people who ask about getting a website for $100.
 It isn't an angry rant, although there is some frustration.
 It is more about courtesy.